Before you apply to our graduate program...here are some helpful hints.

 2. Have you singled out one or more faculty members with whom you would like to work, and named them in your Statement of Purpose?
 Is the primary advisor you have in mind a tenured (associate or full) professor?

-9. All students are admitted on the same basis, for the same stipend package of five years’ support.
-We can only admit seven students each year.
-Consider that you are competing against several dozen other applicants for one of those seven spots.
+10. All students are admitted on the same basis, for the same stipend package of five years’ support.
+We can only admit a small number of students each year.
+Consider that you are competing against several dozen other applicants for one of those six spots.
 The care with which you prepare your application, and the depth and clarity of the information you provide us about your preparation and areas of interest, will set you apart from the others.